pangaea-data-publisher/param-annotator/README.md

 ## Usage
 Python 3.7+

-To run the server (default port 8383), please execute the following from the root directory:
+To run the service (default port 8383), please execute the following from the root directory:

 ```
 pip install -r requirements.txt